 Corrigendum: The TNF Paradox in Cancer Progression and Immunotherapy

 In the original article, there was an error.
-We stated that Infliximab is a « a first-generation humanized TNF blocking antibody ».
-Actually, Infliximab is « a first-generation chimeric TNF blocking antibody ».
+We stated that Infliximab is “a first-generation humanized TNF blocking antibody,” instead of “a first-generation chimeric TNF blocking antibody.”

 The authors apologize for this error and state that this does not change the scientific conclusions of the article in any way.
 The original article has been updated.

-Copyright: © 2019 Ségui, Montfort, Colacios, Levade, ABADIE and Meyer.
+Copyright © 2019 Montfort, Colacios, Levade, Andrieu-Abadie, Meyer and Ségui.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.